awsdocs/amazon-route53-docs/doc_source/routing-policy.md

 Geolocation works by mapping IP addresses to locations\.
 However, some IP addresses aren't mapped to geographic locations, so even if you create geolocation records that cover all seven continents, Amazon Route 53 will receive some DNS queries from locations that it can't identify\.
 You can create a default record that handles both queries from IP addresses that aren't mapped to any location and queries that come from locations that you haven't created geolocation records for\.
 If you don't create a default record, Route 53 returns a "no answer" response for queries from those locations\.

-For more information, see [How Amazon Route 53 Estimates the Location of a User \(Geolocation and Geoproximity Routing\)](#routing-policy-edns0)\.
+For more information, see [How Amazon Route 53 Uses EDNS0 to Estimate the Location of a User](#routing-policy-edns0)\.

 For information about values that you specify when you use the geolocation routing policy to create records, see the following topics:
 + [Values for Geolocation Records](resource-record-sets-values-geo.md)
 + [Values for Geolocation Alias Records](resource-record-sets-values-geo-alias.md)

 ## Geoproximity Routing \(Traffic Flow Only\)<a name="routing-policy-geoproximity"></a>

 Geoproximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources\.
-You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a *bias*, that expands or shrinks the size of the geographic region from which traffic is routed to a resource\.
+You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a *bias*\.
+A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource\.

-To use geoproximity routing, you must use Route 53 [traffic flow](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/traffic-flow.html)\.
+To use geoproximity routing, you must use Route 53 [traffic flow](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/traffic-flow.html)\.
 You create geoproximity rules for your resources and specify one of the following values for each rule:
 + If you're using AWS resources, the AWS Region that you created the resource in
 + If you're using non\-AWS resources, the latitude and longitude of the resource

 To optionally change the size of the geographic region from which Route 53 routes traffic to a resource, specify the applicable value for the bias:
 + To expand the size of the geographic region from which Route 53 routes traffic to a resource, specify a positive integer from 1 to 99 for the bias\.
 Route 53 shrinks the size of adjacent regions\.
 + To shrink the size of the geographic region from which Route 53 routes traffic to a resource, specify a negative bias of \-1 to \-99\.
 Route 53 expands the size of adjacent regions\.

-In the following illustration, suppose you increase the bias for the record for the endpoint in Boston and decrease the bias for the record for the endpoint in Washington, D\.C\. \(You can change one value or both\.\)

-+ Increasing the bias for the endpoint in Boston has the effect of increasing the geographic area that the endpoint serves\.
-A user in Philadelphia who was originally routed to an endpoint in Washington, D\.C\. is now routed to the endpoint in Boston\.

-+ Decreasing the bias for the endpoint in Washington, D\.C\. has the effect of decreasing the geographic area that the endpoint serves\.

-![\[Adding a bias, either positive or negative, can shift a user from one endpoint to another.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/geoproximity-routing-bias.png)
+The following map shows four AWS Regions \(numbered 1 through 4\) and a location in Johannesburg, South Africa that is specified by latitude and longitude \(5\)\.

+![\[A map of the world that shows how traffic is routed when you have geoproximity records for resources in the AWS Regions in US West (Oregon), US East (Northern Virginia), EU West (Paris), and Asia Pacific (Tokyo), and you have a record for a non-AWS resource in Johannesburg, South Africa.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/traffic-flow-geoproximity-map-example-no-bias.png)

+The following map shows what happens if you add a bias of \+25 for the US East \(Northern Virginia\) Region \(number **2** on the map\)\.
+Traffic is routed to the resource in that Region from a larger portion of North America than previously, and from all of South America\.

+![\[A map of the world that shows how traffic is routed when you add a bias of +25 in the US East (Northern Virginia) Region.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/traffic-flow-geoproximity-map-example-bias-plus-25.png)

+The following map shows what happens if you change the bias to \-25 for the US East \(Northern Virginia\) Region\.
+Traffic is routed to the resource in that Region from smaller portions of North and South America than previously, and more traffic is routed to resources in the adjacent regions **1**, **3**, and **5**\.

+![\[A map of the world that shows how traffic is routed when you add a bias of -25 in the US East (Northern Virginia) Region.\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/images/traffic-flow-geoproximity-map-example-bias-minus-25.png)

 The effect of changing the bias for your resources depends on a number of factors, including the following:
 + The number of resources that you have\.
 + How close the resources are to one another\.
 + The number of users that you have near the border area between geographic regions\.
-For example, if you have resources in Boston and Washington, D\.C\. and you have a lot of users in New York City, which is roughly equidistant between your resources, a small change in bias could result in a large swing in traffic from resources in Boston to resources in D\.C\. or vice versa\.
+For example, suppose you have resources in the AWS Regions US East \(Northern Virginia\) and US West \(Oregon\) and you have a lot of users in Dallas, Austin, and San Antonio, Texas, USA\.
+Those cities are roughly equidistant between your resources, so a small change in bias could result in a large swing in traffic from resources in one AWS Region to the other\.

 We recommend that you change the bias in small increments to prevent overwhelming your resources due to an unanticipated swing in traffic\.

-For more information, see [How Amazon Route 53 Estimates the Location of a User \(Geolocation and Geoproximity Routing\)](#routing-policy-edns0)\.
+For more information, see [How Amazon Route 53 Uses EDNS0 to Estimate the Location of a User](#routing-policy-edns0)\.

 ### How Amazon Route 53 Uses Bias to Route Traffic<a name="routing-policy-geoproximity-bias"></a>